Welcome to Durham Historical Society Online

 We’re dedicated to the study and preservation of the history of Durham Township, Bucks County, Pennsylvania.

-Durham is located in the northernmost section of Bucks County.
-It is bordered on the East by the Delaware River at Riegelsville, on the North by Northampton County, on the South by Nockamixon Township, and on the West by Springfield Township.
-It is the second smallest of Bucks County townships, consisting of some ten square miles.
-Cooks Creek meanders down the center with hills on each side thus forming the Cooks Creek Watershed.
-The hills that border the township watershed have been worked as farms almost since Europeans arrived in the latter part of the seventeenth century.
+Located in the northernmost corner of Bucks County, Durham is bordered on the east by the Delaware River, on the north by Northampton County, on the south by Nockamixon Township, and on the west by Springfield Township.
+These Upper Bucks County townships comprise a rural enclave between metropolitan Philadelphia to the south and the Lehigh Valley region to our north.
+Cooks Creek meanders through, roughly west to east, with hills on each side, forming the Cooks Creek Watershed.
+The hillsides have been worked as farms since before Europeans arrived in the late seventeenth century.